Neuromechanics-Lab/Tethered-Lean-and-Release/README.md

   4. Added calibration function.

 * 0.70:
   1. Added percent weight display
   2. Trouble shoot
     a.
 Cannot start stream, error message "vertcat(app.TT_all; TT_new);"
     b.
 Dimensions of arrays being concatenated are not consistent.
+  3. Now that the log displays the detailed sensor stream and marker stream info the App subscribed to, if applicable.

 * 0.74:
   1. Fixed the ylimits and yticks for % Body Weights display plot.